apache/paimon/docs/content/migration/migration-from-hive.md

 When migrating data to a paimon table, the origin table will be permanently disappeared.
 So please back up your data if you still need the original table.
 The migrated table will be [unware-bucket append-only table]({{< ref "concepts/append-only-table#append-for-scalable-table" >}}).

-Now, we can use flink generic catalog with Migrate Table Procedure and Migrate File Procedure to totally migrate a table from hive to paimon.
+Now, we can use paimon hive catalog with Migrate Table Procedure and Migrate File Procedure to totally migrate a table from hive to paimon.

 * Migrate Table Procedure: Paimon table does not exist, use the procedure upgrade hive table to paimon table.
 Hive table will disappear after action done.
 * Migrate File Procedure:  Paimon table already exists, use the procedure to migrate files from hive table to paimon table. **Notice that, Hive table will also disappear after action done.**